DamSenton/Travel-Japan-Master/README.md

 ## User Stories

-These user stories helped me to make key design decisionss in order to make this website not only user-friendly, but informative.
+These user stories helped me to make key design decisions in order to make this website not only user-friendly, but informative.

 ### Project Stakeholder